itriedcoding/ai-website-builder/README.md

 56. **Multi-language Support:** Select the primary language for the generated website content.
 57. **Download Generated Content:** New buttons to download the generated HTML (or JSON) directly from the preview.

+## 📄 Pages
+The application now features the following pages:
+*   **Home:** The main AI Website Generator interface with the form and preview.
+*   **Terms of Service:** A dedicated page outlining the application's terms and conditions.
+*   **Privacy Policy:** A dedicated page explaining how user data is handled.

 ## 🚀 Technologies Used

 *   **Angular v20+:** The powerful framework for building dynamic web applications.